Muhammad-Abdelsattar/Kafka-Course/LAB2-replication-and-fault-tolerance.md

   --describe --topic rf-3-topic
 ```

-✏️ Write down the Leader for partitions 0, 1, 2 **in a separate notepad**.
+Write down the Leader for partitions 0, 1, 2 **in a separate notepad, you will need that**.

 ---

-## Step 5 — Kill a Broker 🔥
+## Step 5 - Kill a Broker

 ```bash
 docker stop kafka-2